 One way to prevent these confounds from affecting the results of a study is to use a double-blind procedure.
 In a double-blind procedure, neither the participant nor the experimenter knows which condition the participant is in.
 For example, when participants are given the happy pill or the fake pill, they don’t know which one they are receiving.
-This way the participants shouldn’t experience the placebo effect, and will be unable to behave as the researcher expects (participant demand).
+This way, the participants are less likely to be influenced by any researcher expectations (called "participant demand").
 Likewise, the researcher doesn’t know which pill each participant is taking (at least in the beginning—later, the researcher will get the results for data-analysis purposes), which means the researcher’s expectations can’t influence his or her observations.
 Therefore, because both parties are “blind” to the condition, neither will be able to behave in a way that introduces a confound.
 At the end of the day, the only difference between groups will be which pills the participants received, allowing the researcher to determine if the happy pill actually caused people to be happier.

 When scientists passively observe and measure phenomena it is called correlational research.
 Here, we do not intervene and change behavior, as we do in experiments.
 In correlational research, we identify patterns of relationships, but we usually cannot infer what causes what.
 Importantly, with correlational research, you can examine only two variables at a time, no more and no less.